Skaled/Skaled-Core/README.md

 * v1.1.number (ex.
 1) - Update that includes some experimental features still in development <br>

 Q: What are you currently developing? <br>
-A: **Check out what I'm developing [here](https://trello.com/b/08H6V1DG/skaled-core)!**
+A: <b>Check out what I'm developing [here](https://trello.com/b/08H6V1DG/skaled-core)! </b>

-Q: Where has gone the **Documentation**? <br>
+Q:<b> Where has gone the **Documentation?</b> <br>
 A: Is no longer needed, it was intended only to be used for console based.

-<h3>For languages not available: </h3>
-Check this [branch]() to see an english translation sample.
+<h3>How to translate the software to your language: </h3>
+Download the source code available. <br>
 From here use a text editor and translate the english phrases in the qoutes to your language. <br>
 After that make a pull request with all the phrases translated. <br>
-If the translation will be accepted, in the next version that will be publish you'll find your username in the credits section with the respective language translated.
+If the translation will be accepted, in the next version that will be published you'll find your username in the credits section with the respective language translated.

 <h3>About the software</h3>
 For someone who likes to try older version of the software, the software is still compatible with the first version! <br>